lofar-astron/DP3/docs/doxygen/bda.md

   time and duration of the requested time interval.
 - Advance the current time interval.
 The BDAIntervalBuffer should then discard stored data that is no longer necessary.

+With this functionality, updating the original data in BDABuffers inside the BDAIntervalBuffer, and retreiving the updated BDABuffers, is impossible.
+Therefore, we can't immediately implement e.g. DDECal's subtract task for BDA data and apply solutions directly ("applysolutions=true") inside the calibrate task.
+During a later restructuring of DP3 we will make streams more generic and implement BDABuffer updates in separate subtract and apply tasks that have that functionality."